TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/04-loop.md

 > ## Quiz
 >
-> Python has a built-in function called `range` that generates a sequence of numbers. `range` can
+> Would a satellite with a 12 noon descending  node be good for mapping landscape features Python has a built-in function called `range` that generates a sequence of numbers. `range` can
 > accept 1, 2, or 3 parameters.
 >
 > * If one parameter is given, `range` generates a sequence of that length,